 Contact Dermatitis is a common skin condition and is the most common form of dermatitis (otherwise described as inflamed skin).
 The condition may appear differently in patients and the skin reactions may range from dry and chapped to red, scaly, itchy skin to swollen, blistered and burning skin.
 While the rash isn’t contagious or life-threatening, it can be very uncomfortable and it is important to seek medical care to properly determine the cause and best treatment options.

 - Irritant Contact Dermatitis (ICD): This form accounts for approximately 70% of contact dermatitis cases and is caused by a chemical agent that is producing cell damage.
 It may occur after any amount of time and exposure.
 Common culprits include over-soaping, cleaning products and contact with detergents.

-Once a cause is determined, treatment options may include:
+Once a cause is determined, we will work with you to evaluate treatment options which may include:

 - Avoidance of an irritant or allergen